LiatBook/cpp_4/README.md

 ## Getting Started

 To start working with this project, ensure you have SFML installed and properly configured in your development environment.
 Detailed installation instructions can be found on the [SFML website](https://www.sfml-dev.org/tutorials/2.5/start.php).

-## Usage

-Once your environment is set up, clone the repository and compile the project.
-Running the resulting executable will launch the application, allowing you to explore the tree structure interactively.

-## Contributing

-We invite contributions from the community.
-Whether you're looking to enhance existing features, propose new additions, or fix bugs, please consider submitting a pull request.
-For guidance on contributing, refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is distributed under the MIT License.
-See the [LICENSE](LICENSE) file for full details.

-## Contact

-For questions, feedback, or collaboration opportunities, please reach out via email at your-email@example.com or connect with us on [Twitter](https://twitter.com/yourhandle).

----

-This README provides a comprehensive introduction to the project, detailing its innovative aspects and practical applications.
-It guides potential users and contributors through the process of getting started, using the project, and participating in its development.

-Citations: